 Leader: Serena Coetzee Researchers: Antony Cooper, Ludwig Combrinck, Victoria Rautenbach, Wiafe Owusu-Banahene, Jeofrey Ditsela, Noh Tiwolde, Samy Katumba, Dinao Tjia

 A spatial data infrastructure (SDI) involves everything and anything that is required to make spatial data from various sources useful and available to a wide audience.
-This includes spatial data, technologies, systems (hardware and software), standards, policies, legislation, agreements, human and economic resources, institutions, organizational aspects and people, which have to be carefully orchestrated to achieve an SDI's objective.
+This includes spatial data, technologies, systems (hardware and software), standards, policies, legislation, agreements, human and economic resources, institutions, organisational aspects and people, which have to be carefully orchestrated to achieve an SDI's objective.
 We research mainly technical aspects of an SDI, such as, geographic information standards, geoportals, sharing of address data and the use of volunteered geographic information in an SDI.